-New Plant to Bring 75 Jobs to President's Island
+New Plant to Bring 75 Jobs to Presidents Island

 click to enlarge

-A new, animal food ingredient factory will bring 75 jobs to a brand new plant on President’s Island.
+A new, animal food ingredient factory will bring 75 jobs to a brand new plant on Presidents Island.

 Cargill, Calysta Inc., and a group of investors plan to build and operate the world’s largest gas fermentation facility on Cargill’s 69-acre property on the industrial peninsula, according to a news release.